PLAINSOUND/plainsoundtext/README.md

 A somewhat condensed, Univers-inspired sans serif with integrated Helmholtz-Ellis Just Intonation (HEJI) accidentals.
 See section “Typing accidentals” for information on HEJI usage.

-Currently in development.
-The folder "fontforge" contains a .sfd file with latest additions and an experimental release of the font based on these modifications.

 ## License

 Plainsound Text is released under the SIL Open Font License.
 See LICENSE for more information.